 - Cutting against the grain means cutting a piece of meat in a way that severs its muscle fibers, making it easier to chew and digest.
 It's best to examine the steak when it's still raw - that's when it's easiest to identify the direction of the grain.
 You'll basically be looking for parallel lines of muscle fiber running down meat.
 In a flank steak, the muscle fibers are prominent and easy to spot, and they also tend to all run in the same direction, so they are easier to sever.

 - You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
-You can gently reheat them, covered, in the microwave at 50% power, or chop them cold and add them to a salad.Â
+Reheat them covered in the microwave at 50% power, or use them cold in a salad.
+You can also place the leftovers in freezer bags and freeze them for up to three months.
+Thaw them overnight in the fridge.

 Nutrition per Serving

-sarah
+sarah says

 does a throw away pan work for the broiling?

-Vered DeLeeuw
+Vered DeLeeuw says

 If the disposable pan is made of aluminum foil, it should work: